cherrynoize/dotfiles/.github/README.md

 > [toggle the bar](#-toggle-bar).
 Besides, if you don't ever
 > toggle it this shouldn't come up.

-#### Music player cover

-I currently use Spotify and as such I only set [`music`](../bin/music) to fetch cover arts from Spotify metadata.
-I will try to expand on this but, please, if anyone has a specific request provide me with a metadata sample (output of `playerctl --player="$player" metadata mpris:artUrl`) and I'll add it.

 ### 🔩 Troubleshooting

-In case something's not working as expected:
+In case something's not working as expected you can run:

 ```
-unfuck everything
+unfuck everything # Mod+Alt+Shift+Backspace
 ```

 This *might* help.
 If it doesn't, you'll have to identify the